-According to the assessment, the Customer's smart contracts are well-secured
+According to the assessment, the Customer's smart contract is secured but could be optimized in gas usage.

 Insecure Poor secured Secured Well-secured You are here

 Our team performed an analysis of code functionality, manual audit, and automated checks with Mythril and Slither.
 All issues found during automated analysis were manually reviewed, and important vulnerabilities are presented in the Audit overview section.
 All found issues can be found in the Audit overview section.